 Early Admission Scholarships

-Only applicants who have been granted full admission to a University degree program and students pursuing a degree program will be considered for financial aid.
+Only applicants who have been granted full admission to a University degree program and students pursuing a degree program will be considered for financial assistance.

-If you are a first-time degree student or a transfer student and wish to be considered for financial aid, you will need to complete and submit the Financial Aid application available from the Office of Admissions at the time that you apply.
-Since the University admits students on a need-blind basis, the Financial Aid Committee will consider your application only after you have been admitted.
+If you are a first-time degree student or a transfer student and wish to be considered for financial assistance, you will need to complete and submit the Financial Assistance application available from the Office of Admissions at the time that you apply.
+Since the University admits students on a need-blind basis, the Financial Assistance Committee will consider your application only after you have been admitted.
 If you are applying for need-based scholarships, you will also need to submit supporting documents that provide information on your and, if applicable, your family’s financial resources.

-Continuing students may reapply for financial aid if their or their family’s financial circumstances change, but not before a full academic year has elapsed from the date of their original award.
+Continuing students may reapply for financial assistance if their or their family’s financial circumstances change, but not before the completion of 50% of the required credits for Graduation.

-Financial aid recipient students are expected to further the mission of the institution by assisting the University through volunteer work in their department, events and other projects.
+Financial assistance recipient students are expected to further the mission of the institution by assisting the University through volunteer work in their department, events and other projects.
 Students are asked to commit specific hours of service to the University community.
-Their contribution is evaluated and the results considered for the renewal of financial aid.
+Their contribution is evaluated and the results considered for the renewal of financial assistance.